cantino/mcfly/README.md

 <img src="/docs/screenshot.png" alt="screenshot" width="400">

+McFly replaces your default `ctrl-r` Bash history search with an intelligent search engine that takes into account your working directory and the context of recently executed commands.
+McFly's suggestions are intelligently prioritized with a neural network.
+TLDR: hitting `ctrl-r` will suggest commands that make sense for what you're currently working on.

 ## Features

-* Rebinds `CTRL-R` to bring up a full-screen reverse history search with a neural network for prioritization.
+* Rebinds `ctrl-r` to bring up a full-screen reverse history search prioritized with a small neural network.
-* Augments your shell history to track return status, timestamp, and execution directory.
+* Augments your shell history to track command exit status, timestamp, and execution directory in a SQLite database.
+* Maintains your normal Bash history file as well so that you can stop using McFly whenever you want.
 * Unicode support throughout.
-* Also writes to your existing shell history file so you can stop using McFly whenever you want.
-* Simple command to scrub a history item from the database and shell history.
+* Includes a simple action to scrub any history item from the McFly database and your shell history files.
-* Designed to be extensible in the future for other shells.
+* Designed to be extensible for other shells in the future.
-* Written in Rust, so it's fast and reliable.
+* Written in Rust, so it's fast and safe.

 ## Prioritization